Measles Outbreak – April 22, 2025

 DSHS News Release – Feb.
 25 Outbreak Update

-DSHS News Release – Announcing First Fatality in Outbreak
+DSHS News Release – Feb.
+26 Texas Announces First Death in Measles Outbreak

 DSHS Health Alert – Feb.
 5 Gaines County Outbreak